The Kaaba Black Stone: A Holy Stone from Outer Space?

 The Hajj Pilgrimage Ritual

-There, they gather around the Ka’aba or simply Kaaba, a cubic-shaped building at the center of Islam’s most sacred mosque, Al-Masjid al-Haram.
+There, they gather around the Ka’aba, often written simply as Kaaba, a cubic-shaped building at the center of Islam’s most sacred mosque, Al-Masjid al-Haram.
 During the ritual of the hajj, pilgrims must walk around the Kaaba seven times in a counterclockwise direction, a ceremonial practice that has been going on for fourteen centuries.

 The Kaaba measures 50 feet (15.2 meters) high, 35 feet (10.7 meters) wide and 40 feet (12.2 meters) long.
 It is covered with a black silk cloth, known as the kiswa and decorated with gold-embroidered calligraphy.
 On the southeast side of the building is a gold door.
 Inside, the floor is made of marble and limestone and has three pillars.